VoltDB/voltdb-hadoop-extension/README.md

 implementations:

 * A VoltLoader hadoop job that loads a TSV file in HDFS into a VoltDB table
-* A Pig StoreFunc implementation that can be used to load a Pig data flow into a VoltDB table
+* A Pig `StoreFunc` implementation that can be used to load a Pig data flow into a VoltDB table
+* A Hive `SorageHandler` implementation that allows Hive insert operations to write to VoltDB tables

 ## Build Instuctions
 Copy the gradle.properties-template file in voltdb-hadoop to voltdb-hadoop/gradle.properties